JiaweiXu-code/Joint-Models2/README.md

 ----------------------------------------- Folder Main&A&B --------------------------------------

-Description: This folder contains data generation and model fitting programs for results in Section 3 as well as results in Appendices A&B.
+Description: This folder contains model fitting programs for results in Section 3 as well as results in Appendices A&B.

-RE_php.rcpp -- The Rcpp program called by "RE_php.R" to fit the joint model to produce Figures 2&3&4&S1 and Tables 1&S1.
+RE_php.R    -- R program calling "RE_php.rcpp" to fit the joint model to produce Figures 2&3&4&S1 and Tables 1&S1.

+RE_php.rcpp -- Rcpp program called by "RE_php.R" to fit the joint model.

 The ratios between sample size and terminating event total used in the paper for data generation can be found below: